OctopusDeployCommunity/OctopusCommunity/friends.md

-# Free license for community members
+# Free license for MVP and Friends of Redgate
 Learning by hands on experience is often the best way to learn for a lot of people.
 For those who believe in the same mantra, Octopus Deploy provides a FREE self-hosted or Octopus cloud license for a year, up to 50 targets.

 This license can be used in a test environment or home lab for product demos and training.